WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Meadow.OS

+We've made a number of stability and functionality improvements in MeadowOS to enable support for the Core Compute Module, better Power APIs, improved network APIs, etc. Most of this improvements enable features in the **Meadow.Core** section below.

+One improvement of note - Meadow will now detect the executing hardware at runtime and throws an exception if the hardware in the `MeadowApp` signature doesn't match.

 ### Meadow.Core

 We're continuing to standardize and improve our API surface.
 And this release includes several improvements.
 We've also added support for the Meadow Core Compute module which gave us an opportunity to review and rethink, and standardize some of our existing APIs.

 #### Battery Info

 We're continuing progress on the power APIs.
-This release we've added a new `BatteryInfo` class to Meadow.Contracts.
+This release we've added a new `BatteryInfo` struct to Meadow.Contracts enabling the Battery API to return battery percentage, max voltage, etc.

 #### Async Network APIs